-The patrons of the BPW are the Senator for Economics, Energy and Public Enterprises of the State of Berlin and the Minister of Economic Affairs, Labour and Energy of the State of Brandenburg.
-In Brandenburg, the project is additionally supported by the Ministry of Economic Affairs and Energy and funded by the European Social Fund (ESF).
+The patrons of the BPW are the Senate Department for Economic Affairs, Energy and Public Enterprises of the State of Berlin and the Ministry for Economic Affairs, Labour and Energy of the State of Brandenburg.
+In Brandenburg, the project is additionally supported by the Ministry of Economic Affairs, Labour and Energy and co-financed by the European Union.